 (Today I have perfected your religion for you, completed My favor upon you, and have chosen Islam as your religion.
 But if anyone is compelled by severe hunger, not intending to sin, then Allah is All-Forgiving, Most Merciful.). {5/3}

-Prophet Mohammad peace be upon him is a continuation of previous prophet and the seal of them.
+Prophet Mohammad peace be upon him is a continuation of previous prophets and the seal of them.
 He said:

 “My similitude in comparison with the other prophets before me, is that of a man who has built a house nicely and beautifully, except for a place of one brick in a corner.
 The people go about it and wonder at its beauty, but say: 'Would that this brick be put in its place!'
 So I am that brick, and I am the last of the Prophets."